Time-Dependent Dephasing and Quantum Transport: Time-Dependent Dephasing Assisted Transport

-\subsection{Symmetric configuration}
+\subsection{Symmetric~Configuration}

-Now, we focus on the symmetric configuration, and once again plot the current $\tilde{J}_{\hat{N}}$ as a function of $\gamma$ for $\gamma(t) = \gamma \sin(\nu t)$, where $\nu = 0.3, 2, 4$.
-As before, we also plot the case with the average of the aforementioned sine functions, what guarantees a fair comparison with the other cases.
+Now, we focus on the symmetric configuration, and again plot the current $\tilde{J}_{\hat{N}}$ as a function of $\gamma$ for the model $\gamma(t) = \gamma \sin(\nu t)$.
 The Markovian case corresponding to $\gamma(t) = \gamma$ is also plotted and shows a monotonic behavior as $\gamma$ is increased.
-In other words, there is no Markovian dephasing-assisted transport in the symmetric case, in agreement with Ref. \cite{Elinor}.
-For each non-Markovian curve shown in Fig. \ref{SIMSUM}, we also have that non-Markovian dephasing assisted transport does not manifest, as the maximum current is reached for $\gamma = 0$.
-Nevertheless, it is remarkable to see that the non-Markovian cases becomes once again more efficient than their Markovian counterpart as $\gamma$ is increased.
+In other words, there is no Markovian dephasing-assisted transport in the symmetric case, which is in~agreement with \cite{Elinor}.
+For each non-Markovian curve shown in Figure~\ref{SIMSUM}, we also have that non-Markovian dephasing-assisted transport does not manifest, as~the maximum current is reached for $\gamma = 0$.
+Nevertheless, it is remarkable to see that the non-Markovian cases become, once again, more efficient than their Markovian counterparts as $\gamma$ is~increased.

-In Fig. \ref{SIMSINt}, we consider once again the model given by $\gamma(t)=\gamma + \gamma_0\sin(\nu t)$, with $\gamma_0 = 1$ in the symmetric configuration.
-As we can see, a non-monotonic behaviour is also observed in this case, and, by comparing it to the the benchmark, we see that it can also help efficiency regardless of being Markovian $(\gamma<1)$ or not $(\gamma\geq 1)$.
+In Figure~\ref{SIMSINt}, we consider once again the model given by $\gamma(t)=\gamma + \gamma_0\sin(\nu t)$, with~$\gamma_0 = 1$ in the symmetric configuration.
+As~we can see, a~non-monotonic behavior is also observed in this case, and, by~comparing it to the the benchmark, we see that it can also help efficiency regardless of being Markovian $(\gamma<1)$ or not $(\gamma\geq 1)$.